best-practice-and-impact/spreadsheet-accessibility/interim-draft.md

-# Creating accessible spreadsheets
+# Releasing statistics in spreadsheets

 ## Interim status
 This guidance is still under review.
 We are publishing it in an interim state to give people information on what they may need to implement and to collate feedback.
+We continue to carry out research and testing.
 When it is finalised it will be published on the Government Statistical Service webiste.

+If you have any questions or feedback, please email [gsshelp@statistics.gov.uk](mailto:gsshelp@statistics.gov.uk).

+## Accessibility, usability and machine readability

+### Accessibility
+Spreadsheets published online are covered by the Web Content Accessibility Guidelines (WCAG) 2.1.
+The AA level of the WCAG 2.1 has to be met by law.

+Some of the Web Content Accessibility Guidelines (WCAG) 2.1 are generic in nature.
+Throughout this guidance, using our knowledge, research and interpretation of WCAG 2.1, we have tried to make a clear distinction between things we feel must be done in order to meet the legal accessibility regulations and things that are considered accessibility best practice.

+## Usability

+Some of our advice is based on best practice for improving the usability of spreadsheets.
+This often overlaps with our advice for accessibility.
+We outline when a piece of advice relates to usability but is not covered by the legal accessibility regulations.

+## Machine readability

+Some sections mention best practice for machine readability.
+Often this overlaps with our advice for accessibility and usability.
+Sometimes it contradicts it.
+Depending on the complexity of your spreadsheets and your user needs you may need to publish two separate products, one for users who wish to download, read and analyse your spreadsheet and one for users who need your data to be optimsed for machine readability.

+We outline when the advice relates to machine readability and when there are possible clashes with the accessibility advice.

+We are planning to publish a checklist for making spreadsheets machine readable in the future if that is something you are specifically interested in.

 ## Contents

 * Document information
 * Images
-* Hyperlink text
 * Colour and formatting
 * Tables
 * Communicating uncertainty in spreadsheets
 * Structure
-* Cover sheet, notes and table of contents
+* Metadata worksheets
 * Worksheets with multiple tabs
 * Accessibility checker
 * Saving and publishing your spreadsheet